ga-wdi-exercises/project1/readme.md

 //
 I selected the trivia game as my project 1 subject.
 Mainly bc I just enjoy those more.
 I may regret my decision later.
 Over the weekend I found some designs that I could use so that would not take up project week time.

 I am going to start small with just 3 topics with one question.
 If time permits, I will add 3 questions per round.
 But I am starting simple stupid so the game will be basic for stage 1.

+bronze plan : trivia questions on the page silver plan: being able to interact and answer the questions gold plan: for the jquery animation to work and flow easily.